UCF Seeks Online, In-Person Feedback for Presidential Search

 - 4 p.m.
 Thursday, Jan.
 11, UCF College of Medicine at Lake Nona

-Conversations at the forums will be guided be three questions: What are the challenges facing UCF in the next several years, what kind of leader can meet those challenges and why should someone want to be president of UCF?
+Conversations at the listening sessions will be guided by three questions: What are the challenges facing UCF in the next several years, what kind of leader can meet those challenges and why should someone want to be president of UCF?